ProgramCOVID-19 Federal Assistance e311

 How will the “use of funds” category authorizing spending of ARP funds “to respond to the public health emergency with respect to COVID–19 or its negative economic impacts, including assistance to households, small businesses, and nonprofits…” be defined?

-While Treasury’s guidance does not explicitly address website upgrades related to transportation accessibility, the guidance includes various examples of programs that respond to the negative economic impacts of the public health emergency.
-It is important to note that these examples are clearly identified as non-exclusive lists and other programs may be considered using Treasury’s evaluation criteria.
-Examples provided include, but are not limited to:
+Treasury’s Final Rule includes various examples of programs that respond to the negative economic impacts of the public health emergency.
+It is important to note that these examples are clearly identified as non-exclusive and other programs may be considered eligible using Treasury’s evaluation criteria.
+Examples include, but are not limited to:

 - Assistance to households in addressing: